Getting Started With Laravel On Ubuntu Using Docker Engine and Laravel Sail

 It provides the instructions to install and execute the Hello World example in Laravel on Ubuntu 20.04 LTS using Docker Engine and Laravel Sail.

 This tutorial provides all the steps required to create the first project in Laravel using Laravel Sail and Docker Engine on Ubuntu 20.04 LTS.
 Laravel Sail is a lightweight command-line interface that can be used to interact with Laravel's default Docker configuration.
-Laravel Sail is a built-in solution to run Laravel projects using Docker Desktop.
+Laravel Sail is a built-in solution to run Laravel projects using Docker Engine.
 You can also follow How To Install Docker Engine on Ubuntu 20.04 LTS.

 Notes: It's Bandwith Intensive operation for the first time, hence make sure that you are on a good internet connection and also followed How To Install Docker Engine on Ubuntu 20.04 LTS to avoid filling your root drive.
 The Sail's application containers will be built on your machine for the first time.